 Now in the WordPress panel, you need to install a plugin called ExactMetrics.
 It has got a low rating but is actually one of the best plugins for Google Analytics.
 It is also lightweight.

-Now go to its launch wizard and login through the same google account which was used to set Google Analytics.
+Now go to its launch wizard and login through the same Google account which was used to set up Google Analytics.

 Allow for permissions and select websites.

 Select the role of Editor (for the client).

 Now go to the dashboard and bring ExactMetrics to the top.

 You can also invite the client to the Google Analytics dashboard.